How to cure insomnia naturally

 Meditation has become more widely popular recently and for good reason.
 It has been proven to have a range of benefits.
 Meditation is a crucial factor in figuring out what to do if you have problems sleeping.

 You can use guided meditation, apps, or a simple timer.
 All you need to do is find a focal point (most commonly breathing) and observe it.
 This helps your mind to calm down and it teaches you to let thoughts go rather than hold on to them or chase them around in your head.

 Having something to drown out all other noises such as white noise or music can help your mind to unwind and reduce the time you spend tossing and turning.
 Putting on a fan or heater can be effective.
 There are also applications you can get for your phone which will play rain, wind, or ambient musical sounds.

 Get the light, at the right time

 If you want to know how to cure insomnia naturally then you must let the sun, shine on your face.
 It’s like if you don’t let your eyes tell your body that it’s morning, afternoon, or night, that is by depriving it of naturally occurring light then you may disturb the circadian cycle.

-Even wearing sunglasses or a hat could hinder the process, or do the damage.
-Get out there, get the sun to treat your sleeplessness.
+Even wearing sunglasses or a hat could hinder the process, or do damage.
+Get out there, and get the sun to treat your sleeplessness.

 The screen light